BalogunEzekiel/Advanced-SQL-Portfolio-Analytics/README.md

 ## 🙌 Let's Connect

 Are you an employer or collaborator interested in high-impact data solutions?
-Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/ezekiel-balogun-39a14438) or explore more projects on [Hashnode](https://datatech.hashnode.dev).
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/ezekiel-balogun-39a14438) or explore more projects on my [Hashnode](https://datatech.hashnode.dev).

 ***🔍 Star this repository and fork it to practice, learn or showcase your own SQL expertise!***